 Hollywood, TV, Press, PR: "Dumbing Down" & the "Manufacturing of Consent"

 Brainwashing through Propaganda in the WEST is a lot worse than in North Korea.

 95% of Westerners don't have a clue about this.
 Go figure.

 Ever wondered what CIA- and Google-executive Eric Schmidt was doing 5 times in North Korea?

 Or Carter, Albright and Clinton?
 Bringing US spies back in private jets - in exchange for what ?

 And what was Virginia-based Otto Warmbier doing on the 5th floor, the hidden personnel floor, of the Yanggakdo Hotel?
 And then getting the same jail sentence as the previous US spies ...

 (Foto: Daily Mail.
 Source: ABC News)

 Wishing the Korean people that they are re-united soon, and that the occupation of South Korea ends !

-Stop the Communist surveillance & police state on BOTH sides !
+Stop the Communist surveillance & police state in North Korea and in the USA !